Index of Effects, Generators, Analyzers and Tools

 See the Effect Menu for further details.

-Make the sound louder or quieter
+These make the sound louder or quieter:

 • Amplify: Increases or decreases the volume of the audio you have selected.